 "IT'S NOT WHO I AM UNDERNEATH, BUT WHAT I DO THAT DEFINES ME." - BRUCE WAYNE

 Archie’s three ingredients are passion, open-mindedness and sass.
-He has two heroes in life: Beyoncé and Batman, and he won’t be satisfied until he has become the perfect combination of the two.
+They have two heroes in life: Beyoncé and Batman, and they won’t be satisfied until they have become the perfect combination of the two.

-Archie has a Bachelor of Arts and when he’s not at PROJECT ROCKIT you’ll find him running workshops on bugs, dinosaurs and indigenous history at the Melbourne Museum.
+Archie has a Bachelor of Arts and when they're not at PROJECT ROCKIT you’ll find them running workshops on bugs, dinosaurs and Indigenous history at the Melbourne Museum.

 LIKES: Horror movies, trashy pop music, salt and vinegar chips, dancing in the kitchen, fresh white socks, spending hours clicking from one YouTube video to the next.

 DISLIKES: Close-mindedness, alarm clocks, the feeling of guilt after watching too much reality TV, not owning a miniature sausage dog called Taco :’(